danielharrell/open-eyes-lect-2017-18/Open.md

 Schopenhauer's account, is the dawning of philosophical discernment.
-In other words, there is enough openness in seeming rather than being, on this account, to make knowledge possible, and the *kind* of openness, in seeming rather than being, to make the knowledge possible philosophical.
+In other words, there is enough openness in seeming rather than being, on this account, to make knowledge possible; and the *kind* of openness, in seeming rather than being, to make the knowledge possible philosophical.